Strawberry Banana Smoothie with Yogurt

 Other Add Ins– Feel free to add in other nuts or seeds to this recipe.
 Chia or flax seeds would make a great addition!

 Greens– We love to add a handful of spinach or kale to this recipe.
 You can’t taste it and it’s delicious.
-You could also try our Immunity Smoothie
+You could also try our Green Protein Smoothie.

 Frozen Cauliflower: Frozen cauliflower is relatively tasteless and helps thicken smoothies.
 It’s also a great way to add in sneaky veggies.
 1/4 cup cauliflower rice will blend nicely in this recipe.